jessicajones174/hello-world/README.md

 - Qualitative tasks include managing data collection processes for surveys, participating in site visits, and coordinating, conducting, and coding phone interviews.
 - Project maangement tasks include collaborating with finanacial analyst and leadership team on labor forecasting for large multimillion dollar project, and serving as point-of-contact for client, subcontractors, consultants, and larger evalaution team.

 Other experience includes serving as an AmeriCorps apprentice at Leadership Triangle, a nonprofit whose mission is to build leadership capacity and promote regionalism across Chatham, Durham, Orange, and Wake counties in North Carolina, also known as the Triangle area.
-My area of focus as an apprentice was capacity-building in nonprofit management through program coordination, marketing, and event manaagement activities.
+My area of focus as an apprentice was capacity-building in nonprofit management through program coordination, marketing, and event management activities.